Carrier test - revealing hidden genetic defects in DNA

 Principle of genetic testing:

-3 ml of blood is sufficient for the test.
-Make an appointment for blood sampling at the reception of the ReproGenesis clinic.
+A 3 ml blood sample is sufficient for the examination.
+Please make an appointment at the reception of the ReproGenesis clinic.

-Screening a targeted number of genes to identify the most common and clinically significant inherited genetic diseases with a high carrier frequency in both the general and specific populations.
+Screening of a selected set of genes to identify the most common and clinically significant hereditary genetic disorders with a high carrier frequency in the Central European population.

 Next procedure in case of hidden (recessive) detection of mutation in DNA